 Putting a TV in the bathroom

-In general, you should not put your Samsung TV in extremely hot, cold, humid or dusty places.
+In general, you should not put your Samsung TV in extremely hot, cold, humid, or dusty places.
 Consequently, we recommend that you do not install your Samsung TV in a bathroom or any other room with high humidity.

-Finding a place for your Xbox, cable box, and other boxes... (blu-ray player, Nintendo Switch, Playstation, etc)
+Finding a place for your cable box, Xbox, and other boxes...
+(Blu-ray player, Nintendo Switch, PlayStation, etc.)

 If you're only going to connect your TV to Wi-Fi and stream content, you just have to worry about the power cord.
-If you want to connect any external devices, you'll need a plan to corral that mess of cords hanging from the TV.
+If you want to connect any external devices, you'll need a plan to corral that mass of cords hanging from the TV.

 Many of our TVs have a One Connect box that connects devices to the TV with one very small wire.
 For everything else, consider getting some in-wall rated cables and a kit that allows you to run all your cords through the wall to your devices.